Polymerization

 Sound velocity and concentration are directly related.
 Furthermore, the degree of polymerization, which reflects the polymer content in the monomer, correlates with the concentration.
 For this reason, the concentration and degree of polymerization can be determined with the LiquiSonic® measurement technology.

-One of the most important polyamides worldwide is PA6, known as Perlon, which is produced by the polymerization of the monomer caprolactam (CPL).
-Due to the complexity of the production process, it is divided into 4 areas:
+One of the world's most important polyamides is PA6, known as Perlon, which is produced by the polymerization of the monomer caprolactam (CPL).
+Due to the complexity of the manufacturing process, it is divided into four areas:

 - Polymerization to PA6

-In caprolactam production, cyclohexanone, hydroxylamine, and H are first used2SO4 the base material cyclohexanone oxime is produced.
-By adding oleum and ammonia, crude caprolactam is produced, which is separated from the ammonium sulfate phase.
-The monomer caprolactam is then purified and concentrated by extraction and crystallization.
+In caprolactam production, cyclohexanone, hydroxylamine, and H2SO4 The base material cyclohexanone oxime is produced.
+By adding oleum and ammonia, crude caprolactam is generated, which is separated from the ammonium sulfate phase.
+Subsequently, the purification and concentration of the monomer caprolactam is carried out by extraction and crystallization.
 After polymerization, the polymer is finally separated from the residual monomers and purified.